Open-Scholarship-Strategy/site/index.md

 # 4. State of the Movement <a name="State"></a>

 A [movement](https://www.google.de/search?q=Dictionary#dobs=movement) can be defined as "a group of people working together to advance their shared political, social, or artistic ideas."
-Open Scholarship supporters are an enormously diverse group of people, including non-academic citizens, activists, faculty and students at a range of academic or career levels as well as research institutes, scholarly publishers, librarians, policymakers, and Non-Governmental Organisations (NGOs).
+Open Scholarship supporters are an incredibly diverse group of people, including non-academic citizens, activists, faculty and students at a range of academic or career levels as well as research institutes, scholarly publishers, librarians, policymakers, and Non-Governmental Organisations (NGOs).
 These community members come from countries around the globe and a range of socio-economic situations.
 As such, Open Scholarship has a range of different social, economic and cultural contexts, which these various communities and stakeholders are united under.
 While this diversity is a strength for the Open Scholarship movement by bringing a wide variety of perspectives, experiences, capacities, and resources, it also presents challenges for setting strategic directions, building shared plans, and governance and co-ordination structures.

-Perhaps the most widespread commonality between Open Scholarship stakeholders is the belief that increased adoption of Open Scholarship practices is generally a *good thing*, and that it would bring wider benefits to the research community, environment, global economies and wider society.
+Perhaps the most widespread commonality between Open Scholarship stakeholders is the belief that increased adoption of Open Scholarship practices (and more generally, simply *open* practices) is generally a *good thing*, and that it would bring wider benefits to the research community, environment, global economies, and wider society.
 Given this foundational common value, we can begin to identify the core challenges and opportunities in Open Scholarship to define strategic elements that can be adopted at different levels and by varying stakeholder groups.
 From this, we can gain a collective sense of priority as to the sorts of definitive actions that can be taken to help the advancement of Open Scholarship.

 ## 4.1 Shared Perspectives